Created by the Ask Leif Team — Reviewed and Edited by Shane

 What truly sets Boise apart is its unparalleled combination of unique cultural heritage and an exploding culinary scene.
 Did you know Boise is home to the largest Basque community outside of Spain and France?
 You'll discover this rich history firsthand, from the fascinating Basque Museum & Cultural Center to savoring authentic croquetas and lamb stew at Bar Gernika.
 Beyond this incredible cultural anchor, Boise's food and craft beer scene is rapidly gaining national attention.
 Think farm-to-table excellence at Fork, the best breakfast in Idaho at Goldy's Breakfast Bistro, and an impressive array of local breweries like Highlands Hollow.
 Every meal here is an experience, reflecting the region's bounty and innovative spirit.

 For the outdoor enthusiast, Boise is nothing short of a paradise.
 The Boise River Greenbelt, a 25-mile paved path, offers endless opportunities for biking or walking alongside the river, while the dramatic Boise Foothills provide urban hiking with breathtaking views of the city and the Snake River Plain.
 Even the city's landmarks are infused with this unique spirit, from the iconic blue turf of Boise State University to the historic Old Idaho Penitentiary.
-This guide is crafted for those who want to dive deep into Boise's soul, experiencing its world-class outdoor adventures, savoring its distinct flavors, and connecting with its rich, unexpected cultural tapestry.
+This guide is crafted for those who want to dive deep into Boise's soul, experiencing its vibrant downtown core, savoring its distinct flavors, and connecting with its rich, unexpected cultural tapestry.
 Get ready to discover why Boise truly is the most livable city in the Mountain West.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.